aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/cross-document-editing/manipulate-pages/_index.md

 - **Invalid page index** – page indexes are 1‑based; attempting to insert a non‑existent page throws an exception.
 - **License errors** – use a temporary or full license before deploying to production.

-## FAQ's

-### Q1: Can I manipulate pages from different XPS documents?

-A1: Yes, as demonstrated in the tutorial, you can insert pages from multiple XPS documents into a new document.

-### Q2: How can I remove a specific page from a document?

-A2: Use the `RemovePageAt` method, specifying the index of the page you want to remove.

-### Q3: Is Aspose.Page compatible with Visual Studio?

-A3: Yes, Aspose.Page is fully compatible with Visual Studio, making it easy to integrate into your .NET projects.

-### Q4: Are there any licensing options available?

-A4: Yes, you can explore licensing options and obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).

-### Q5: Where can I get support or ask questions?

-A5: Visit the [Aspose.Page forum](https://forum.aspose.com/c/page/39) to get support and engage with the community.

 ## Frequently Asked Questions

 **Q: Can I merge more than three XPS files?**